 - The University of the Witwatersrand is an English medium university.
 International students from non-English speaking countries must provide proof of English proficiency.
 Please refer to the URL above for further information.

 - Applications for admission to postgraduate degrees at Wits University for South African and international students for study in 2018 close 30 September 2018.
-The ‘person number’ provided upon application for admission must be included in the scholarship application form.
+The ‘person number’ provided upon application for admission must be included in the application form.

 - Applicants whose previous degrees were obtained at a university outside South Africa must have their qualifications evaluated by the South African Qualifications Authority (SAQA).
 This process may happen in parallel to submission of an application for admission.